 In contrast to distortion-based watermarking, which embeds signals by perturbing token probability distributions, recent works have explored distortion-free approaches based on inverse sampling.
-For example, \citet{christ2023undetectable} and \citet{kuditipudi2023robust} propose generating watermarked text without modifying the underlying distribution.
-However, the method of~\cite{christ2023undetectable} leaves open the challenge of resilience against text corruption.
-The scheme of~\cite{kuditipudi2023robust}, although tailored for robust detection, it depends on hundreds of resampling steps during detection, which is computationally prohibitive for long texts.
-Beyond inverse sampling, other distortion-free techniques have also emerged. \citet{Aaronson2023} introduce a Gumbel-max sampling–based watermark, while \citet{Dathathri2024} develope SynthID, which embeds watermarks through tournament sampling.
-Furthermore,~\citet{he2025theoretically} provides a theoretical framework that characterizes fundamental trade-offs between detectability, distortion, and false positive rate in LLM watermarking, and highlights the need for distribution-adaptive designs to achieve reliable detection under strict constraints.
+For example, \cite{christ2023undetectable} and \cite{kuditipudi2023robust} propose generating watermarked text without modifying the underlying distribution.
+However, the method in~\cite{christ2023undetectable} leaves open the challenge of resilience against text corruption.
+The scheme of~\cite{kuditipudi2023robust}, although tailored for robust detection, depends on hundreds of resampling steps during detection, which is computationally expensive for long texts.
+Beyond inverse sampling, other distortion-free watermarking techniques have also been proposed. \cite{Aaronson2023} introduce a Gumbel-max–based watermark, which is further extended by~\cite{fugumbelsoft} to improve generation diversity.
+SynthID~\citep{Dathathri2024} embeds watermarks through tournament sampling.
+Furthermore,~\cite{he2025theoretically} provides a theoretical framework that characterizes fundamental trade-offs between detectability, distortion, and false positive rate in LLM watermarking, and highlights the need for distribution-adaptive designs to achieve reliable detection under strict constraints.